azazdeaz/ros-grpc-bridge-generator/README.md

  - You can tell the generate script to use an edited snapshot instead of generating a new one [(see options)](launch/generate.launch)
  - Has three sections: `TOPICS`, `SERVICES`, and `MESSAGE_DEFINITIONS`
  - Keys are ordered alphabetically for easier editing/diffing
- - Nested message definitions are flattened
+ - Nested message definitions are normalized (flattened)